User Story – Useful Technique But Not Always Optimal?

 - Title – Optional.
 It is usually a short, one sentenced formulation of a User Story’s goal.

 - Conversation – User Story should be treated merely as an introduction to further discussion with project team and other stakeholders, a basis for further consideration and related modeling.
 This element should not be treated as a visible, written down fragment of text.
 It should rather underline that each story requires a wider conversation.

-- Acceptance criteria – They help to precise the User Story and help to define its boundaries.
+- Acceptance criteria – They help to define the User Story and its boundaries.
 These are conditions which should be met so it can be verified if the required value has been delivered.

 Is User Story useful in every case?

 User Story is a tool to describe in short and concise manner a need of a particular user, which may be additionally clarified by the acceptance criteria.
 Then the User Story should be subject to further discussion and consideration aimed at finding appropriate solution.
 It all sounds good, so good in fact that this technique if often overused.